 - developing a database of census records for Harrisburg residents in 1900-1930

 - creating geocoded digital layers of historical maps and interactive maps of the city

 - projects and exhibits exploring Harrisburg’s City Beautiful movement, floods, clothing designers (Mary Sachs), racial redlining, restrictive covenants, the Old Eighth Ward

 - poetry workshops with local schools

 - the Commonwealth Monument project celebrating Harrisburg’s African American history

 - publications in the journal Pennsylvania History and elsewhere

 As we have implemented student projects for these courses, we have connected with faculty and students in other courses and institutions, historical societies in the region, community partners, and individuals well-versed in Harrisburg’s history.

 We invite you to explore our activities at this site.
-If you would like to connect with us, please contact Dr. David Pettegrew of Messiah College.
+If you would like to connect with us in 2020-2021, please contact Dr. Jason Renn of Messiah University.